sichtbeton/DelugeFirmware/docs/community_features.md

 - ([#1846]) Added new default menu to set the length of time to register a `Hold Press` for use with `Sticky Shift`, `Performance View`, and the `Keyboard Sidebar Layouts.`
   - Set the default Hold Press time by accessing `SETTINGS > DEFAULTS > HOLD PRESS TIME`

+#### 3.18 - Remove Timestretching From Audio Clip Sample
+- ([#1542]) Updated audio clip's sample loading to load sample without time stretching.
+Added new shortcut to remove timestretching from an audio clip and shorten / extend an audio clip without timestretching.
+  - Press `▼︎▲︎` + `◀︎▶︎` to set the Audio Clip length equal to the length of the audio sample.
+This will effectively remove timestretching from the audio sample.
+  - Press `SHIFT` + `◀︎▶︎` + `turn ◀︎▶︎` to shorten / lengthen the audio clip without timestretching.

 ## 4. New Features Added

 Here is a list of features that have been added to the firmware as a list, grouped by category: